chadwickcasp/laser_image_analysis/README.md

 ###### Macros called in Coupling_Pipeline:

-  SetPoint.ijm - Marks the center of the image and uses this as a reference point.
+  -SetPoint.ijm - Marks the center of the image and uses this as a reference point.

-  RegionSelect.ijm - Allows the coupling regions to be manually selected.
+  -RegionSelect.ijm - Allows the coupling regions to be manually selected.
 Automation was more difficult to implement
     for the coupling pipeline, but this speeds up selection of the coupling regions.